HenriqueFadoni/Mini-Game-JS/README.md

 Hey, hey...!
 Hold on your horses!
 The game has some basic rules.
 First, if you roll the number **ONE** in one of your dices your **CURRENT SCORE** will be reset.
 Second, if you roll two **SIX** in both dices in a row your **GLOBAL AND CURRENT SCORE** will reset!!!!
 Last but not least, Good Luck!

-## TECHNOLOGY

-This application was built with HTML/CSS, and JAVASCRIPT